chaxus/ran/packages/docs/src/article/designMode.md

 ### 6.4 Iterator Pattern

-> Iterator Pattern：A relatively simple pattern, most languages now have iterators built in, so that people don't think of it as a design pattern.
+> Iterator Pattern: A relatively simple pattern, most languages now have iterators built in, so that people don't think of it as a design pattern.
 Iterators don't just iterate over arrays; iterators can be aborted.
 Provides a way to access aggregate objects without exposing the internal representation of the object, which is alias a Cursor.
 The iterator pattern is an object behavior pattern.

 ![](../../assets/article/designPattern/迭代器.png)